I think marketing can be overwhelming, overcomplicated, and overdramatic (I really just like the rule of threes, feel free to dismiss that last one ;)

 6) Marketing plans a plenty!

 The more the merrier!
 Get ready to dream up multiple marketing plans!
 Each project, creation, or batch has a different creative process, end result, and therefore a unique story to share in its marketing plan.
 One plan does not fit all, even within a singular business.
-Thus, share the different narratives, emotional experiences, and invisible qualities of each unique piece that you are sharing.
-For example, my marketing plans for my scarves, shawls, stickers, journals, and yardage are all different.
-They all still support similar emotions in my emotional marketing plan, and yet each one is unique in its approach.
+Thus, share the different narratives, emotional experiences, and invisible qualities of each unique piece you are sharing.
+For example, my marketing plans for my scarves, shawls, stickers, journals, and yardage are different.
+They all still support similar emotions in my emotional marketing plan, and each is unique in its approach.

 One final note: I often chuckle at my own social media, newsletters, and email efforts because I know no respecting, super professional business would ever be posting what I post...
 I have unedited videos, cat posts, and updates about Chuck the Woodchuck when he is sunbathing on the cement outside of the studio.
 I laugh because I know that if I were in a business with a marketing expert I would have to be explaining myself and potentially be told regularly not to post what I do.
-BUT I DON'T have a marketing expert on staff, I don't have anyone higher up telling me what I can and can't do.
+BUT...
+I DON'T have a marketing expert on staff, I don't have anyone higher up telling me what I can and can't do.
 SO...I do whatever I want and you should, too!
 Your marketing plan is yours alone, no need to explain or justify it to ANYONE!!
 You already have a unique voice, vision, and experience.
 Use ALL of it to make your marketing plan your own.
-You already have everything that you need to make a stellar, engaging, and successful plan, so GO FOR IT!
+You already have everything you need to make a stellar, engaging, and successful plan, so GO FOR IT!

 And don't forget your grocery shopping, marketing nerd is always here to support and hear you out!